Part of the Schneider Saddlery Equine Network — Shop sstack.com

 Weighing is much more accurate.
 Hay flakes can vary from 3-8 lbs each depending on how the bale was made.
 Invest in a hanging scale or fish scale and weigh a few flakes from each bale to calibrate your eye.
 This one step improves feeding accuracy dramatically.

 Never drop forage below 1% of body weight (10 lbs for a 1,000 lb horse).
-Instead, use low-NSC hay, soak hay to reduce sugars, use a slow feeder to extend eating time, and replace grain with a ration balancer.
+Instead, use low-NSC hay, soak hay to reduce sugars, use a slow feeder to extend eating time, and replace calorie-dense concentrates (grain mixes, sweet feed) with a low-NSC ration balancer.
 The calculator accounts for this when you select "Easy Keeper."

 Recalculate whenever there's a significant change: seasonal shifts (horses need more calories in winter), changes in workload, new hay source, weight gain or loss, pregnancy/lactation stages, or health changes.
 At minimum, review the plan every 3-4 months.